konstructio/kubefirst-docs/versioned_docs/version-2.0/kubefirst/local/gitlab/user-creation.md

 Uncomment and edit this code to replace the values for the `email`, `first_name`, `github_username`, `last_name`, `full_name` and `username`.

 Then navigate to the file `terraform/users/admins/admin-one.tf`.
-You shold see one line of code commented with the admin_one user, please uncomment this line to look as follows:
+You should see one line of code commented with the `admin_one` user, please uncomment this line to look as follows:

 ```terraform
 # every admin that is added to the platform will need to have their ID